-"Do the chiefs of Erin stand," he said, "silent as the grove of the evening?
+" Do the chiefs of Erin stand," he said, " silent us the grove of evening?
 Stand they, like a silent wood, and Fingal on the coast?
-Fingal, who is terrible in battle, the king of streamy Morven!"
-"Hast thou seen the warrior?" said Cairbar, with a sigh.
-"Are his heroes many on the coast?
+Fingal, who is terrible in battle, the king of streamy Morven!" " Hast thou seen the warrior?" said Cairbar with a sigh. " Are his heroes many on the coast?
 Lifts he the spear of battle?
-Or comes the king in peace?"
-"In peace he comes not, king of Erin!
+Or comes the king in peace?" " In peace he comes not, king of Erin!
 I have seen his forward spear.
 It is a meteor of death.
 The blood of thousands is on its steel.
 He came first to the shore, strong in the grey hair of age.
+Full rose his sinewy limbs, as he strode in his might.
+That sword is by his side, which gives no second + wound. shield is terrible, like the bloody moon, ascending through a storm.
+Then came Ossian king of songs.
+Then Morni's son, the first of men.
+Connal leaps forward on his spear.
+Dermid spreads his darkbrown locks.
+Fillan bends his bow, the young hunter of streamy Moruth.
+But who is that before them, like the terrible course of a stream!
+It is the son of Ossian, bright between his locks!
+His long hair falls